Where to find discount concert tickets in Sydney Australia. How you can get super cheap tickets for concerts, even Sydney Opera House tickets.

 The best of the limited view seats are the point seats.

-The Opera theatre has boxes jutting out on both sides of the circle, making a zig zag horseshoe or "U" shape from the expensive seats in the circle to the stage.
+The Joan Sutherland Theatre has boxes jutting out on both sides of the circle, making a zig zag horseshoe or "U" shape from the expensive seats in the circle to the stage.

 The seats that are on the 'point' of each of these zig zags get a very nice view of almost all of the stage.
 As you go in from the point your viewing angle worsens.